 If you hadn’t become a Doctoral student, what would you be doing today?

-My intention from the beginning of my Master studies was to pursue a PhD position after the completion of my Master’s degree.
+My intention from the beginning of my Master's studies was to pursue a PhD position after the completion of my Master’s degree.
 If I hadn´t get the offer as fast as I did, I would probably have been writing a proposal for a PhD application today.
-Yet, with the help of my previous supervisor who suggested me as a potential PhD candidate, I was admitted at Trinity College Dublin just a couple of days after I defended my Master thesis.
-For that, and for all the things I have learnt in the two years I spent in Gothenburg, I will remain very grateful.
+Yet, with the help of my previous supervisor who suggested me as a potential PhD candidate, I was admitted to Trinity College Dublin just a couple of days after I defended my Master's thesis.
+For that, and for all the things I have learned in the two years I spent in Gothenburg, I will remain very grateful.

 MORE ABOUT ĐORĐE MILOSAV